Zequez/logseq-vault/pages/Deep Longing to Permaculture My Rented Home.md

 	- Adding ceiling windows
 	- Making a green roof
-	- Making a hobbit home for visitors and maybe just moving there and leave current house for visitors instead -
+	- Making a hobbit home for visitors and maybe just moving there and leave current house for visitors instead
+	- Mushrooms gardening
+	- Sacred space for hosting workshops and circles
+	-
+	-
+	-
 	-